top of page

-Why is it important to consider food intolerance?
+Why is it important to consider food intolerance or sensitivity?

-A food intolerance can have a huge impact on your quality of life.
+Food intolerance can have a huge impact on your quality of life.
 Aside from the physical symptoms, it can have a detrimental impact on your energy levels, confidence and mental health.
+Signs of food intolerance aren't always digestion related as inflammation can present in different ways for different people.
+Scroll down to see a full list of potential signs of having a food intolerance or sensitivity.

 A food intolerance is caused by a combination of hereditary background, individual metabolic/bio-chemical state and various stresses put on the body.
 It is not uncommon to live for years, happily eating whatever you please before an intolerance becomes a problem.
 Food intolerance can affect anyone at any time of life.
-Common triggers for food intolerance can include illness, infections, certain medicines, toxic load, stress, trauma or repeatedly eating the same foods.
+Common triggers for food intolerance can include illness, infections, hormonal changes, certain medicines, toxic load, stress, trauma or repeatedly eating the same foods on a regular basis.

 Allergy or Intolerance?